cybrneon/master-thesis/D_OUTPUT/WRITING/2024-11-07/241107_Skeuomorphism.md

 This categorization is pretty interesting as it puts a name and a period on a design style that is too soon to be named, compared to other historical design and art time periods.
 This style became viral in 2022 on social media, especially TikTok, and sparked a subreddit with nearly 70k members, at the time of writing.

-According to people who fancy the style, they believe that Frutiger Aero is all about a future that was promised to us but never delivered, especially as Gen Z people who grew up with all these graphics that merged nature elements, fluid shapes, floating elements and technology.
+According to people who fancy the style, they believe that Frutiger Aero is all about a bright, colorful and peacful future that was promised to us but never delivered, especially as Gen Z people who grew up with all these graphics that merged nature elements, fluid shapes, floating elements and technology.
 Humans fantasizing on merging nature and technology expressed it through these designs of what we call Frutiger Aero today.

+People I talked with on the internet said that Skeuomorphism can be considered a Frutiger Aero sub-style because they overlapped a lot during history, but they are not the same because of how some

 I believe that Frutiger Aero is a direct result of nostalgia.
 As a Gen Z person, I do feel a bit nostalgic because I grew up with these colorful and dynamic design trends, that a big chunk of people from my generation experienced.
 And I kind of miss them, in a way.

 # Conclusion
 ## What's Next?
-The post COVID-19 era has been marked by the democratisation of AI in our everyday lives.
+The post COVID-19 era has been marked by the democratisation of AI in our everyday lives.indes AR?
-AR?
 VR?
 Apple started incorporating some of it's design elements from the Vision Pro OS into its mobile OS UI.

 ## Practical Project